JuliaManifolds/ManifoldsBase.jl/docs/src/types.md

 which should store information about the manifold, for example parameters inherent to the manifold.

-In order of parameters for any subtype of [`AbstractManifold`](@ref) it would be good if the first parameter is the number type that the abstract type has as well.
+In order of parameters for any subtype of [`AbstractManifold`](@ref) it would be good if the first parameter is the number type that the abstract type has as well, if it is not fixed to a specific one.
 The second one should be the type of field type for size information.
 This might be the dimension of the manifold, like for the [`Sphere`](@extref `Manifolds.Sphere`) or any other number(s) determining the manifolds representation or dimension, like the matrix size for the [`SymmetricPositiveDefinite`](@extref `Manifolds.SymmetricPositiveDefinite`) manifold.

 ## Points on a manifold